Tropical wave churning in Caribbean, dumping torrential rain as it tracks toward Florida

 - Man bitten in leg by shark while boogie boarding in New Smyrna Beach, officials say

-This disturbance is being guided by a strong high-pressure system over the central Atlantic that will likely take it over the Bahamas and east of Florida, having it turn out to sea by the end of the workweek.
+This disturbance is being guided by a strong high-pressure system over the central Atlantic that will likely take it over the Bahamas.
 Regardless, the disturbance is over 1,000 miles away from Florida.
 We have plenty of time to monitor this system.

+Without a well-defined center of circulation, models do not have a good grasp where a system is heading to.

+Don't get it confused:#95L's potential formation area looks like a cone, but it's NOT a cone. (see cone for OLD TS Barry)— Irene Sans (@IreneSans) July 29, 2019

 It's that time of the year friends.
 Tropical activity generally gets cranked up.
 A tropical wave in the Caribbean could slowly develop as it's forecast track will move it closer to Florida by the end of the week.— Rusty McCranie (@RMcCranieWFTV) July 29, 2019